Nortown Chicago: Your Guide to Homeownership and Lifestyle

 • Is Nortown good for real estate investment?

-Yes, steady appreciation, high demand, and solid rental markets make it attractive for both long-term and short-term investors.
+Yes, steady appreciation, high demand, and solid rental markets make it attractive for long-term and short-term investors.

 • What is living in Nortown like?